-Important Dates and Reminders For Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators
+Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 All investment advisers registered with the Securities and Exchange Commission (“SEC”) or at the state level, are required to review their compliance policies and procedures at least annually (and best practice is for any investment adviser, whether SEC or state registered, or not, to engage in such a review).
 Many advisers with a December 31 fiscal year end traditionally conduct this review in March of each year.
 Regardless of when the review takes place, registered advisers should be sure to document the review process and the outcomes of the review.

-Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2021 through the Investment Adviser Registration Depository (IARD) website (www.iard.com).
+Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2022 through the Investment Adviser Registration Depository ("IARD") website (www.iard.com).
 Please be sure to select “annual amendment” when updating Form ADV in order for the filing to qualify as the annual amendment to Form ADV.
 Failure to update Form ADV could lead to registration or status as an Exempt Reporting Adviser being revoked.

 In addition to the requirements mentioned above, registered investment advisers are required to deliver updated brochures (Part 2A) and brochure supplements (Part 2B) to all clients within 120 days after the end of the adviser’s fiscal year.

 In 2020 FINRA upgraded its IARD and Central Registration Depository (“CRD”) to include multi-factor authentication (“MFA”).
 As a result, existing users who have not already done so will be required to provide two pieces of identifying information to gain access to their account.
-The MFA security protocols provide for three options that a user may choose from to provide secondary authentication.
+The MFA security protocols provide three options that a user may choose from to provide secondary authentication.
 These are, using a mobile application (such as the Duo Mobile app), authenticating by text message, or authenticating by receiving a phone call.
 These changes are meant to address internet passwords becoming increasingly vulnerable to hackers.
 Once a user has been notified that their accounts have been enabled with MFA, they will need to register their cellphone, landline, or tablet to enroll their devices in MFA.

-Investment Advisers and other users of CRD and IARD should review their credentials to determine how many of their employees will need to enable MFA and that there are no internal policies (such as prohibiting employees from downloading applications on company issued mobile devices) which interfere with the ability of these users to successfully enable MFA.
+Investment Advisers and other users of CRD and IARD should review their credentials to determine how many of their employees will need to enable MFA and that there are no internal policies (such as prohibiting employees from downloading applications on company-issued mobile devices) which interfere with the ability of these users to successfully enable MFA.

 In accordance with SEC rules issued in 2019, registered investment advisers with clients that are “retail investors” are required to provide Part 3 of Form ADV (Form CRS) to new and prospective clients and customers who are retail investors.
 For these purposes, the term “retail investor” is defined as “a natural person, or the legal representative of such natural person, who seeks to receive or receives services primarily for personal, family or household purposes.”
-Note that an investment adviser to pooled investment vehicles containing investors who may be “retail investors”, would not be required to deliver Form CRS to those pooled investment vehicle clients.
+Note that an investment adviser to pooled investment vehicles containing investors who may be “retail investors” would not be required to deliver Form CRS to those pooled investment vehicle clients.
 However, managers advising clients other than pooled investment vehicles, such as separately managed accounts, should consider whether a Form CRS must be filed and delivered.

 Investment advisers who were registered with the SEC before June 30, 2020 were required to electronically file their initial Relationship Summary by June 30, 2020 either as an other-than-annual amendment, or part of their initial application or annual updating amendment.
 Investment advisers filing an application for registration with the SEC on or after June 30, 2020 must include a Relationship Summary with their application for registration.

-Beginning January 1, 2020, the Massachusetts Securities Division requires all Massachusetts registered investment advisers to provide a one-page stand-alone Table of Fees for Services to clients and prospective clients.
+The Massachusetts Securities Division requires all Massachusetts registered investment advisers to provide a one-page stand-alone Table of Fees for Services to clients and prospective clients.
 The fee table must be updated and delivered consistent with the existing requirements for Form ADV.

-Exempt Reporting Advisers are reminded to review their “regulatory assets under management” on a regular basis, to ensure that any increase in regulatory assets under management does not trigger additional requirements: such as full registration with the SEC, or for State Exempt Reporting Advisers, the need to also become an SEC Exempt Reporting Adviser.
+Exempt Reporting Advisers are reminded to review their “regulatory assets under management” on a regular basis, to ensure that any increase in regulatory assets under management does not trigger additional requirements such as: full registration with the SEC, or for State Exempt Reporting Advisers, the need to also become an SEC Exempt Reporting Adviser.